chuckpreslar/codex/README.md

 # codex

-Codex is **NOT** an ORM, but a relation algebra inspired by [Arel](http://www.github.com/rails/arel).
+Codex is **NOT** an ORM, but a relation algebra inspired by [Arel](http://www.github.com/rails/arel) for generating SQL.
 Project is still early in development but stable.

 [![Build Status](https://drone.io/github.com/chuckpreslar/codex/status.png)](https://drone.io/github.com/chuckpreslar/codex/latest)